mohammednumaan/calendar-component/README.md

 **Today's Events**

-On Mobile/Tab Devices, a swipeable drawer opens to display the user's events schdeule for today.
+On Mobile/Tab Devices, a swipeable drawer opens to display the user's events schedule for today.

 **Event Object Format (Basic)**